A love letter to maintainable system

 Design with an agent.

 Talk to Claude Code, Cursor, or any MCP-capable agent.
 When the work is done, type save_workflow.
-Cori’s skill writes a typed TypeScript runbook to disk — manifest, step files, fixtures.
+Cori’s skill writes a typed workflow to disk — manifest, step files, fixtures.

 // in your agent chat